colinaut/custom-flex-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A widget to display posts with thumbnails in various layouts.
+A widget to display posts and custom post types with thumbnails in various layouts.
 Fits nicely in any widget area size.

 == Description ==

-Flex Posts is a widget to display posts in various different layouts.
+Custom Flex Posts is a widget to display posts and custom post stype in various different layouts.
 It is useful for a news site where you need to display a lot of posts in a page.
+It is based on Flex Posts by Tajam https://tajam.id/

 The widget is responsive so you can place it in any widget area.
 The widget content will adapt based on the width of its container.
 In a narrow area like standard sidebar, posts will be displayed vertically, but in a wider area, posts will be displayed in 2 or 3 columns depends on the container's width.